 At any given time a dog can be aggressive.
-Dog-on-dog aggression is actually very common.
+Dog-on-dog aggression is very common.
 Oftentimes dogs will become aggressive with other dogs because they are being territorial.
 Some dogs attack because they lack socialization and have jealously issues.
 Most animals are territorial and when they feel that any dog or person is violating their personal space, they can attack.
 While most states have a one-bite rule when it comes to dog attacks, they also have a common law against dog owner negligence.

+Negligence is the first thing an accident attorney looks at in this case.
 When a dog causes injury to another dog, the negligent dog owner has breached their duty of care.
 This means that they are liable for the dog’s injuries and any other resulting damages.

 In certain cases of fatal dog attacks, damages may further include the replacement cost of the deceased dog.
 Unfortunately, liability does not extend to the mental anguish or emotional distress that someone goes through when they lose their dog in an animal attack.

-One of the challenges that any personal injury attorney faces in these cases is proving that another dog began the attack.
-As dog-on dog attacks can sometimes be difficult to figure out, especially if an attack seems to come out of nowhere.
-This oftentimes happens when two dogs are posing by one another.
-And in a split second, they can be barking and subsequently fighting.
+One of the challenges that any personal injury attorney faces in these cases is proving that another dog began the attack. as dog-on-dog attacks can sometimes be difficult to figure out, especially if an attack seems to come out of nowhere.
+This oftentimes happens when two dogs are posing by one another. and in a split second, they can be barking and subsequently fighting.

 Determining which dog was the one to lunge first will come down to what each dog owner says.
 A “he-said-she-said” situation.
 When taking a closer look at the underlying issues, even in cases where the dog is on a leash, you will still be able to recover damages.